import pandas as pd

 ulicenses = licenses-exemptions

-print('Number of unique Airbnb licenses in Amsterdam (not counting the exempt values):',ulicenses)
+print('Number of unique Airbnb licenses in Amsterdam (not counting the exempt values):',ulicenses)license

 Exempt 600